-Many properties at the edge of the Fremont Urban Village were mistakenly upzoned to LR3.
-The unique geography of these sites (steep slopes) literally separate them from the urban village, but instead of creating appropriate designs or investing a bit more money to properly orient these projects towards the arterials of the urban village, developers are deciding to save a little money and create nihilistic designs that rely on dead-end alleys and one-way streets to shoulder the burden of traffic to and from these sites.
+Both of these projects sites are located adjacent to major arterials on one side, but instead of creating appropriate designs or investing a bit more money to properly orient these projects towards these urban village arterials, the developers have decided to save a little money and create nihilistic designs that rely on the dead-end alley and one-way street of the adjacent low density neighborhood to shoulder the burden of traffic to and from these high density apartment sites.

-If this project and others to come are not required to route vehicular traffic via Fremont Ave N or 39th St N, then hundreds of cars will soon be coming and going down a dead-end traffic peninsula that is already overcrowded – destroying the livability of this neighborhood for everyone.
+If these projects and others to come are not required to route vehicular traffic via Fremont Ave N or 39th St N, then hundreds of cars will soon be coming and going down a dead-end traffic peninsula that is already overcrowded – destroying the livability of this neighborhood for everyone.

 We are not going to let this happen without a fight, but we need your support.
 Legal bills are expensive and the developers we’re dealing with seem like they would rather spend money on lawyers than on well designed developments that increase the richness of the neighborhoods we love.